What Is Drive Letter?

 A drive letter usually refers to a letter that was assigned to a disk partition on your computer.
 Each partition usually has a unique drive letter, which is the alphabetical identifier to the partition.
-The drive letter can be from A to Z, but you cannot assign the same drive letter to two or more different partitions.
-Drive letter A and B are usually assigned to floppy disk and the hard disk partitions are assigned with drive letter from C to Z. For example, system partition is often assigned with drive letter C by default, while the other partitions are assigned with drive letter D, E, F, etc.
+The drive letter can be from A to Z, for example, system partition is often assigned with drive letter C by default, while the other partitions are assigned with drive letter D, E, F, etc. per your own settings.

 Drive letter vs. volume label